godexsoft/bF/README.md

 - wrapping
 - fixed or elastic ("infinite") memory
 - setting the starting point in memory
-- optional logging on each step of execution
+- optional logging on each step of execution (if compiled with logging support)

 ## clone with submodules